ankitagrahari/AITutor/README.md

 ### Overview
-AI Tutor is chat bot based on the uploaded document.
+AI Tutor is chat bot based on the uploaded document or url.
 It strictly answer questions about the PDF uploaded and nothing else.

 ### Tech Stack
 It is created by Integrating Ollama with Spring AI, using pgvector for RAG.